 The UK International Radio Drama Festival is the UK’s only outward facing radio drama festival.
-It is based in Kent, offering anyone and everyone an opportunity to celebrate radio drama through open access to the live listening sessions in person and online.
+It is based in Canterbury, Kent, offering anyone and everyone an opportunity to celebrate radio drama through open access to the live listening sessions in person and online.
 Organised by International Arts Partnership, a theatre producing company, the theme has been focused on radio drama with some connection to the live stage.

 The 6th edition of the Festival will be at Eastbridge Hospital in Canterbury,